-Peter makes some great acting choices which makes him a very moving phantom.
-His voice may not be as strong as some other's, but it's unusually beautiful and magical.
+Peter makes some great acting choices which makes him a very moving Phantom.
+His voice may not be as strong as some others', but it's unusually beautiful and magical.
 He's also very musical, expressing the sensuality of this music instead of belting out the notes.

-He was my first Raoul and second phantom.
+He was my first Raoul and second Phantom.
 So awesome.
-God bless john
+God bless John.

 Incredible portrayal of the final lair scene.
-John is a top 5 for me
+John is a top 5 for me.

 Robert Guillaume!
 He brought me to tears with his rendition.

-He is a great actor, he is so passionate when he sings.
+He is a great actor.
+He is so passionate when he sings.
 You can feel the emotion of the Phantom through Earl Carpenter's voice.
 He's just so alluring.

 I agree.
-He struggles a bit more with the high notes but there's such passion in his performance.
-I would say that JOJ, Ramin and Earl are the most convincing phantoms I've seen.
+He struggles a bit more with the high notes, but there's such passion in his performance.
+I would say that JOJ, Ramin, and Earl are the most convincing Phantoms I've seen.

 Everyone who's still stuck in 2012 and comparing Ben Lewis with Ramin Karimloo for LND, wake up!
 Ben was the principal Phantom in London from 2017-18, and he is incredible!
 I really appreciate the full, dark, rich quality of Ben's voice.
 Look, this man has perfect pitch, can belt the high notes with zero stress (and make MOTN seem like it's transposed down when it's really not), and his voice fills the theatre.
 I find Ben to match Leroux's description of Erik's voice the best, as Erik is described to sound like "the God of Thunder".
-Similarly, Ben's acting as Erik is pretty original and spot on; he has an absolutely horrifying laugh, he throws violent tantrums like a child that is emotionally undeveloped (which the Phantom is), and his tears and sadness are absolutely heart-wrenching.
+Similarly, Ben's acting as Erik is pretty original and spot on.
+He has an absolutely horrifying laugh, he throws violent tantrums like a child that is emotionally undeveloped (which the Phantom is), and his tears and sadness are absolutely heart-wrenching.
 He actually cries for real.

-I don't know how this man summoned the passion that he does for a role he played 9 times a week, but I love him all the more for it.
-Also, his "All I Ask of You" reprises (in ...more
+Anthony Crivello...
+Hmm...
+That rings a bell...
+Oh yeah, the BEST PHANTOM EVER!
 I saw him live twice and I was blown away.
-Not like other phantoms I've seen before...
+Not like other Phantoms I've seen before...
 There was something about him that made me feel...
 I don't know how to put it in words...
 Emotionally amazed and awesomely cool.
 Best Phantom ever.

-The best phantom without a doubt!
-The only one who brings the phantom to life!
+The best Phantom without a doubt!
+The only one who brings the Phantom to life!
 Amazing!